Idaho National Laboratory: History

-What is now Idaho National Laboratory in southeastern Idaho began its life as a U.S. government artillery test range in the 1940s.
+The Idaho National Laboratory in southeastern Idaho began its life as a U.S. government artillery test range in the 1940s.
 Shortly after the Japanese attacked Pearl Harbor, the U.S. military needed a safe location for performing maintenance on the Navy's most powerful turreted guns.
 The guns were brought in via rail to near Pocatello, Idaho, to be re-sleeved, rifled and tested.
 As the Navy began to focus on post-World War II and Cold War threats, the types of projects worked on in the Idaho desert changed, too.
 Perhaps the most well-known was the building of the prototype reactor for the world's first nuclear-powered submarine, the USS Nautilus.

 In 1949, the federal research facility was established as the National Reactor Testing Station (NRTS).
 In 1975, the United States Atomic Energy Commission (AEC) was divided into the Energy Research and Development Administration (ERDA) and the Nuclear Regulatory Commission (NRC).
 The Idaho site was renamed the Idaho National Engineering Laboratory (INEL) in 1974.
 After two decades as INEL, the name was changed again to the Idaho National Engineering and Environmental Laboratory (INEEL) in 1997.
 Throughout its lifetime, there have been more than 50 one-of-a-kind nuclear reactors built by various organizations at the facility for testing; all but three are out of service.

 On February 1, 2005, Battelle Energy Alliance took over operation of the lab from Bechtel, merged with Argonne National Laboratory-West, and the facility name was changed to "Idaho National Laboratory" (INL).
 At this time the site's clean-up activities were moved to a separate contract, the Idaho Cleanup Project, which is currently managed by the Idaho Environmental Coalition, LLC.
 Research activities were consolidated in the newly named Idaho National Laboratory.

 According to AP news reports in April 2018, a single barrel of "radioactive sludge" ruptured while being prepared for transport to the Waste Isolation Pilot Plant in Southeast New Mexico for permanent storage.
 The 55-gallon barrel that ruptured is part of the badly-documented radioactive waste from the Rocky Flats Plant near Denver.